 A computer-aided modeling course.
-Development of from three-dimensional drawings models and engineering sketches and orthographic drawings and utilization of three-dimensional models in design work.
+Development of three-dimensional drawings and models from engineering sketches and orthographic drawings and utilization of three-dimensional models in design work.
 Laboratory fee.
 (2 Lec., 4 Lab.)

 DFTG 2350 Geometric Dimensioning and Tolerancing (3)